likvidera/Documentation/CTF/mirc2077/README.md

 ### Create a leak-primitive and leak libc
 The next steps for code-exec are
-* Leak a pointer to the mirc2077 binary and calculate the baseaddress of it
+* Leak a pointer to the mirc2077 binary and calculate the base address of it
-* Using the baseaddress of mirc2077, read one of it's .got entries to leak an offset into libc.
+* Using the base address of mirc2077, read one of it's .got entries to leak an offset into libc.

-To understand the next part, one should know that all duktape objects starts with a `duk_hobject` that contains a `duk_heaphdr`.
+To understand the next part, one should know that all duktape objects starts with a `duk_hobject` struct that contains a `duk_heaphdr` struct.
 ``` c
 struct duk_heaphdr {
   duk_uint32_t h_flags;